nico-amsterdam/pop3mail/README.md

 $ mix run -e 'Pop3mail.DownloaderCLI.main(["--username=<user gmail username>", "--password=<your gmail password>", "--max=10", "--raw"])'
 ```

-The script defaults to gmail, but you can specify other host and port names.
+The script defaults to gmail, but you can specify other host and port names on the commandline.

-## Use in Elixir
+### Use in Elixir

 Example: